CharlesZ-Chen/ReadChecker/README.md

 ## Running Read Checker on Java file(s)

-I have write a simple script to make this task easier.
+I have write a simple script `read-check.sh` to make this task easier.
 You could just passing java files to this script, and this script will check all the java files you passing through.

 e.g.